iprankurpandey/iprankurpandey/README.md

 - 👋 Hi, I’m @iprankurpandey
 - 👀 I’m interested in Technology and Computers
-- 🌱 I’m currently learning Python anf DevOps
+- 🌱 I’m currently learning Python and DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Automation and DevOps
-- 📫 HYou can reach me here : twitter.com/iprankurpandey
+- 📫 HYou can reach me here : twitter.com/prankurpandey

 <!---
 iprankurpandey/iprankurpandey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.